AlterNayte/go-retro/README.md

 ├── api/
 │   └── api.go
 ├── generated/
-│   └── binance_client_gen.go
+│   └── api_client_gen.go
 ├── main.go
 └── go.mod
 ```

-In this example, api/api.go contains your API interface definitions, and running goretro generates the client code in generated/binance_client_gen.go.
+In this example, api/api.go contains your API interface definitions, and running goretro generates the client code in generated/api_client_gen.go.

 ## Common Code
 GoRetro generates a base file containing common code, such as authentication types and helper functions.
 Ensure this file is included in your project to avoid conflicts.